-- What to wear: You should dress in comfortable clothing.
-It might be necessary for you to change into a hospital gown if there is metal in your clothing, such as a bra or zipper, within the area of interest of your study.
-If you are wearing jewelry or anything else that might interfere with your scan, we will ask you to remove it.
-The CT scan is conducted in a very secure environment.
-It is best, however, if you leave valuable items at home.
+- What to wear: Dress in comfortable clothing.
+You may be asked to change into a hospital gown if your clothing contains metal (e.g., a bra or zipper).
+You may also be asked to remove jewelry or anything that might interfere with your scan.
+Although the scan is conducted in a secure environment, it is best to leave valuable items at home.

-- Scanning: Your CT technologist will bring you into the CT scan room where you will lie down on the patient table.
-The technologist positions your body so that the area you are having scanned is in the middle of the large doughnut-shaped scanner ring which holds the x-ray tube and an electronic detector.
-The technologist leaves the room, but is in full view and communication with you through the observation window in the adjoining room.
+- Scanning: A CT technologist will bring you into the CT scan room where you will lie on your back on a table with your hands over your head.
+The technologist will position your body within the large doughnut-shaped scanner ring which holds the X-ray tube and electronic detector.
+The technologist will leave the room but is in full view and communication with you during the exam.

-- Length of scan: Most examinations last approximately 15 minutes in total, and the actual scanning takes about two minutes.
+- Length of scan: Most examinations last approximately 15 minutes, but the actual scanning takes about two minutes.
 You may leave once it is completed; you do not wait for the results.

-- Instructions: You have no restrictions after having a CT scan and can go about your normal activities.
+You have no restrictions after having a scan and can go about your normal activities.

 Research shows a clear benefit for CT lung-cancer screening among individuals who meet strict criteria.
 Patients and referrers should understand both the benefit and the potential for false positive results.